UMD-Summer-2021-ASR/quizzr-server/README.md

 * `SUBMISSION_FILE_TYPES` The file extensions to look for when deleting submissions.
 * `DIFFICULTY_LIMITS` The upper bound of each difficulty, or `null` to have no upper bound.
 * `VERSION` The version of the software.
 Used in audio document definitions for cases where the schema changes.
+* `MIN_ANSWER_SIMILARITY` The program marks a given answer at the `/answer` `GET` endpoint as correct if the similarity between the answer and the correct answer exceeds this value.
+* `PROC_CONFIG` Configuration for the recording processor.
+Includes:
+  * `checkUnk` Check for unknown words along with unaligned words when calculating accuracy.
+  * `unkToken` The value of the aligned word to look for when detecting out-of-vocabulary words.
+  * `minAccuracy` The minimum acceptable accuracy of a submission.
+  * `queueLimit` The maximum number of submissions to pre-screen at once.

 It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function.
 Currently, overrides with environment variables only work with fields that have string values.